huyeduon/shmmon/README.md

 # ACI Leaf Switch Dev/Shm Utilization Monitoring.

 Should run it in python3 virtual environment.
-The website is auto refresh by default in 300 seconds.
-To change it, find index.html file in folder app/templates replace 300 with number of second you want.
+The website is auto refreshed by default in 300 seconds.
+To refresh frequency, go to file index.html in the folder app/templates/ replace 300 with number of second you want.

 ```
  <meta http-equiv="refresh" content="300" />